anchore/syft/README.md

 # same as --platform; SYFT_PLATFORM env var
 platform: ""

+# set the list of package catalogers to use when generating the SBOM
+# default = empty (cataloger set determined automatically by the source type [image or file/directory])
+# catalogers:
+#   - "ruby-gemfile"
+#   - "ruby-gemspec"
+#   - "python-index"
+#   - "python-package"
+#   - "javascript-lock"
+#   - "javascript-package"
+#   - "php-composer-installed"
+#   - "php-composer-lock"
+#   - "dpkgdb"
+#   - "rpmdb"
+#   - "java"
+#   - "apkdb"
+#   - "go-module-binary"
+#   - "go-mod-file"
+#   - "dartlang-lock"
+#   - "rust"
+#   - "dotnet-deps"
+catalogers:

 # cataloging packages is exposed through the packages and power-user subcommands
 package: